Day 152: The Wrong Buttons and Days 153-156: Disjointed Days

 More notable rumours in The Grey Area today (this seems to be a trend lately).
 Xigbar is saying: “I sure hope Poppet pulls through.
 That was one tough mission she got stuck with.”
 Huh, sympathy from Xigbar.
 That’s almost more interesting than the hook he just set for the player about Xion’s mission.
 Xigbar often does position himself as something of a nicer guy than Saïx despite there being plenty of signs that he’s a ranking officer in the Org… and the fact that he often breaks out of the act into outright sadism.
 Speaking of outright sadism, Xaldin chooses to say hello to you with: “You don’t need a heart to know how to manipulate one.
 Remember that.”
 And charmed to see you too, sir!

 Mandatory Mission 45 sees a return to Halloween Town, and it’s time for that world-specific gimmick I was telling you about.
-You can grab a Phantom Gear at the entrance (taking lessons from Beast’s Castle, I see!), which grants you the Crown of Guilt, a Magic Keyblade, essentially an upgrade of the Chrono Gear.
+Before that, you can grab a Phantom Gear at the entrance (taking lessons from Beast’s Castle, I see!), which grants you the Crown of Guilt, a Magic Keyblade, essentially an upgrade of the Chrono Gear.
 Its abilities carry on the traditions of the Chrono Gear as well, at least for Roxas: 1.
 Fire Finish, 2.
 Magic Bracer and 3.
 Magic Finale.

 In town square, we find Jack explaining the balloons to Finkelstein: “Anyone who touches them is in for quite a shock!”
 But… what is he talking about?
 That particle effect?
 The Keyblades make more flash with every swing!
 The pumpkin bombs littering the street actually explode!
 But hold that thought, it’s going to get odder.
+He can’t be talking about the accompanying but barely-auidble sound effect!

-If you follow Jack to the Graveyard, you’ll find him thinking with Zero the dog.
+If you follow Jack to the Graveyard, you’ll find him thinking with Zero the ghost dog.
 Zero tries to draw Jack’s attention to the balloon, and a Hover Ghost pops out and… leaves, because as we’ve established in KH1, for some reason the Heartless aren’t concerned with the denizens of Halloween Town.
 Jack says this is great: a Heartless makes a much better surprise than… than what?
 What am I missing here?
 The dinky particle effect again?
 Did the scripting team not get the memo that the balloons were supposed to make a startling effect when triggered?
 Was it toned down at a later stage to avoid genuinely shocking the player?
 That might sound limp-wristed, but remember that the player signed up to play Kingdom Hearts today, not Dead Space.

 Here’s the thing: Jack and the game make a huge fuss out of the balloons, but when you go looking, there are only a small handful of them.
 In the entire game.
 It seems like they were intended to do something much, much more interesting and maybe more prominent to the plot, but instead they just sputter like an empty aerosol can.
 We gave up a whole new Pinocchio world for this?
 For that matter, were any of these games not designed in a rush?
 I feel like we’ve been tripping over poor project management since R/R!